golnarmordadi/Rust_Proxy_Contract/README.md

 To generate a changelog we decided to use [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator).

-To install tool you need Ruby's `gem` package manager.
+To install the tool you need Ruby's `gem` package manager.

   ```sh  $ gem --user install github_changelog_generator```